UnperishedDev/UnperishedDev/README.md

 If not, that's fine too.

-I'm currently working on a lot of projects, whether it's a server with my friends, building modpacks, learning Java, etc. If you'd like to reach out to me, put in a comment at my [website](https://unperisheddev.vercel.app)!
+I'm currently working on a lot of projects, whether it's a server with my friends, building modpacks, learning Java, etc.

 Have a nice day! :)